porter-finance/frontend/src/docs/files/devguide05.md

 > 7. The price per bid-token/auction token parameter is the max bid price you are willing to offer per token auctioned.

-> 8. The white line indicates the current price, which will be the auction's closing price if no more bids are submitted or canceled.
+> 8. The white line indicates the current price, which will be the auction's closing price if no more bids are submitted or cancelled.
 The dotted line will dynamically move with new bids.

 > 9. The green line shows the price and size of the bids that have been placed, only the part of the right side of the white line marks the bids that will be successful at the end of the sale.